 Simoneaux, Brent, Gwendolynne Reid, Bethany Bradshaw, and Megan Hall.
 “Usability Meets Contingency: Redesigning a Writing Program’s Interface,” Computers and Writing Conference, Frostburg MD, 2013.

-My research focuses on the role of writing and rhetoric in human understanding and specifically on the role of writing in the construction of disciplinary knowledge.
-Because genres and writing practices have changed in response to new media environments and communication technologies, my special focus is on digital writing in the disciplines.
+My research focuses on disciplinary communication and how students and other newcomes learn it.
 My interests stem largely from many years of teaching undergraduates about disciplinary writing and research and the realization that today’s students and communicators must adapt to increasingly complex communication environments.